NKI-GCF/rumidup/README.md

 ### Input
 Coordinate sorted BAM (file or stdin).
-When paired end reads are used the BAm file should hve the `MC` and `ms` tags added.
+When paired end reads are used the BAM file should hve the `MC` and `ms` tags added.
 This can be done by piping the unsorted bam through `samtools fixmate`.